 Solidaridad Foundation was founded on June 15, 1976 and is based in Utrecht, the Netherlands.
 In December 2017 Solidaridad formalized the new and updated statutes, in accordance with present circumstances and the statutes of Solidaridad Network and changing the name in Solidaridad the Netherlands.

 Establishment and statutes Solidaridad Europe

-At the end of December 2017 Solidaridad Europe was founded.
-No activities took place in Solidaridad Europe in 2018.
+Solidaridad Europe was founded in December 2017.
+No activities took place in Solidaridad Europe in 2019.

 Quality management